Do you have an addiction to drugs or alcohol? Do you want to get clean?

 These stories will likely aid your own struggles with addiction and help you navigate this ongoing battle to a satisfactory conclusion.
 For this reason, Rehab 4 Addiction offers a range of group therapy sessions at our Suffolk rehabilitation centre.

-At Rehab 4 Addiction, we’ve helped hundreds of people living in Suffolk defeat their addiction and begin a new chapter in their life, and we’re confident we can help you too.
-However, we urge you don’t take our word for the value and effectiveness of our treatments.
+At Rehab 4 Addiction, we’ve helped hundreds of people living in Suffolk defeat their addictions.
+We’re confident we can help you too.

 We urge you not to take our word for it.
 Give us a call and speak to our referrals team.
 They will take you through your options and advise you on the best course of action.